TileDB-Inc/TileDB-Trino/docs/Limitations.md

 # Limitations

-The TileDB connector supports most of Presto functionality.
+The TileDB connector supports most of Trino functionality.
 Below is a list of the features not currently supported.

 ## Encrypted Arrays